Periodic table: Atomic number

 After the internal structure of the atom was probed, amateur Dutch physicist Antonius van den Broek proposed in 1913 that the nuclear charge determined the placement of elements in the periodic table.
 The New Zealand physicist Ernest Rutherford coined the word "atomic number" for this nuclear charge.
-In van der Broek's published article he illustrated the first electronic periodic table showing the elements arranged according to the number of their electrons.
-Rutherford confirmed in his 1914 paper that Bohr had accepted the view of van der Broek.
+In van den Broek's published article he illustrated the first electronic periodic table showing the elements arranged according to the number of their electrons.
+Rutherford confirmed in his 1914 paper that Bohr had accepted the view of van den Broek.

 The same year, English physicist Henry Moseley using X-ray spectroscopy confirmed van den Broek's proposal experimentally.
 Moseley determined the value of the nuclear charge of each element from aluminium to gold and showed that Mendeleev's ordering actually places the elements in sequential order by nuclear charge.
 Nuclear charge is identical to proton count and determines the value of the atomic number (Z) of each element.
 Using atomic number gives a definitive, integer-based sequence for the elements.
 Moseley's research immediately resolved discrepancies between atomic weight and chemical properties; these were cases such as tellurium and iodine, where atomic number increases but atomic weight decreases.
 Although Moseley was soon killed in World War I, the Swedish physicist Manne Siegbahn continued his work up to uranium, and established that it was the element with the highest atomic number then known (92).
-Based on Moseley and Siegbahn's research, it was also known which atomic numbers corresponded to missing elements yet to be found.
+Based on Moseley and Siegbahn's research, it was also known which atomic numbers corresponded to missing elements yet to be found: 43, 61, 72, 75, 85, and 87.
+(Element 75 had in fact already been found by Japanese chemist Masataka Ogawa in 1908 and named nipponium, but he mistakenly assigned it as element 43 instead of 75 and so his discovery was not generally recognized until later.
+The contemporarily accepted discovery of element 75 came in 1925, when Walter Noddack, Ida Tacke, and Otto Berg independently rediscovered it and gave it its present name, rhenium.)

+The dawn of atomic physics also clarified the situation of isotopes.
+In the decay chains of the primordial radioactive elements thorium and uranium, it soon became evident that there were many apparent new elements that had different atomic weights but exactly the same chemical properties.
+In 1913, Frederick Soddy coined the term "isotope" to describe this situation, and considered isotopes to merely be different forms of the same chemical element.
+This furthermore clarified discrepancies such as tellurium and iodine: tellurium's natural isotopic composition is weighted towards heavier isotopes than iodine's, but tellurium has a lower atomic number.